Generate physical climate risk reports, instantly

 Frequently asked questions

-Your EarthScan Disclose report assesses risk under three key emissions scenarios:
+Your Disclose report assesses physical climate risk under three key emissions scenarios:

 CSRD requires risk assessment under a high-emissions scenario (Business as Usual), which we cover.
-IFRS S2 requires consideration of multiple scenarios, so you get a full picture.
+IFRS S2 requires consideration of multiple scenarios, so we give you the full picture.

 Both ESRS E1 and IFRS S2 require you to assess physical climate risks across multiple timeframes, often defined as: